 Velocity, simply stated, is the speed at which the mallet travels.
-Hypothetically, if the stroke is played at six inches off the board with a relatively low rate of speed, it may result in a dynamic of mezzo piano.
+Hypothetically, if the stroke is played at a height of 45 degrees (often referred to as six inches) off the board with a relatively low rate of speed, it may result in a dynamic of mezzo piano.
 If the same height is played with a much higher rate of speed, the result may be a dynamic of mezzo forte or forte.